ozixe/Verizon-Customer-Churn/README.md

 - **Contract Type**: Customers with month-to-month contracts have a churn rate of 43%, significantly higher than those with longer contracts.
 - **Payment Method**: Electronic check payments are associated with a 45% churn rate, higher than other payment methods.
 - **Service Usage**: Customers using multiple services (internet, phone, TV) exhibit a churn rate 25% lower than single-service customers.
+- **Partner and Family Plans**: Customers enrolled in partner or family plans have a churn rate of 17.55%, which is notably below the average churn rate of 26.54%.
+- **Internet Services**: Customers enrolled in Fiber optique  plans have a The higher churn rate 41.89% , it  indicates potential issues with fiber optic service quality or pricing that need to be addressed.

 ## North Star Metrics
 - **Churn Rate**: Overall churn rate is 26%, a critical metric for understanding customer retention.